ACK-J/Fragment/README.md

 ![Mozilla Add-on Stars](https://img.shields.io/amo/stars/caido-fragment)
 ![Mozilla Add-on Version](https://img.shields.io/amo/v/caido-fragment)

 Testing single-page applications is a pain.
-This addon sends client-side frament (#) paths to (original domain + `.local`) captured by Caido or Burp.
+This browser extension sends client-side frament (#) paths to (original domain + `.local`) captured by Caido or Burp.
 Adding a `.local` TLD ensures the request fails, doesn't interfer with normal browsing, and gets logged within the sitemap.
 # Setup
 After installing the browser extension open up Caido and add `*.local` to your scope, as shown below.